How to securely expose Plex from behind CGNAT with Cloudflare Tunnel

 curl -fsSL https://get.docker.com | sh

-1. Enter your domain and click Add site, then click on the Free plan at the bottom and click Continue.
+1. Click on the Free plan at the bottom and click Continue.

 Cloudflare free plan.